pjotrp/heyu-run/README.md

   Tests passed
 ```

 To use heyu-run on OpenWRT is similar.
+Install the 'js' package and
-Check the scripts in ./script.
+check the scripts in ./script.

 ## Usage